TypeStrong/grunt-ts/README.md

 This target option allows the developer to select an alternate TypeScript compiler.

+By default, `grunt-ts` will use the TypeScript compiler that came bundled with it.
+Alternate compilers can be used by this target option (for custom compiler builds) or using `package.json` (for npm released version of `typescript`).

-To use the alternate compiler that is included with grunt-ts, update your gruntfile.js file with this code:
+To use a custom compiler, update your gruntfile.js file with this code:

 ````javascript
 grunt.initConfig({